 Another common misunderstanding about eczema, especially atopic eczema that occurs in children, is the relation to allergens.

 This is because most people use the word allergen in reference to any substance that makes their body have a reaction, especially reactions like sniffles, mild rashes, and itching.

 However, a true allergen is one that causes your immune system to overreact.
 This overreaction typically causes the type of inflammation seen in atopic eczema.

-This type of overreaction is normally the result of a combination of allergens which is why removing a single allergen, such as fabric softener or a wool sweater, does not typically treat the problem.
+This type of overreaction is normally the result of a combination of allergens which is why removing a single allergen, such as a fabric softener or a wool sweater, does not typically treat the problem.

 In fact, you may not have a reaction to two separate allergens but when they are combined they can cause the problem.
 This is also why traditional allergy testing often fails to identify the cause of eczema in children.

-They are also considered a trigger for eczema, when combined with other factors.
+They are also considered a trigger for eczema when combined with other factors.
 However, a child can be around dust mites all day long and not get a reaction, but their condition may change as soon as they go to bed.

-At bedtime, your child is typically bundled up under covers and the raised heat makes their body more susceptible to a flare up.
-The increased heat is combined with the lack of distraction, giving your child more opportunity to scratch at dust-mite related irritations.
+At bedtime, your child is typically bundled up under covers and the raised heat makes their body more susceptible to a flare-up.
+The increased heat is combined with the lack of distraction, giving your child more opportunity to scratch at dust-mite-related irritations.